alephium/old-wiki/src/Frequently-Asked-Questions.md

 Alephium addresses are usually longer, as it uses 32 bytes hash instead of 20 bytes hash.

 ## Tokenomics

 ### If tokens are burnt, will there be a time in the future where the amount of existing ALPH will be close to zero?
 Theoretically yes, the future is not really projectable beyond 80 years.
 However, it is not uncommon for open-source community-driven blockchains such as Alephium to change their policies along their evolution.
 If the community decides to alter a cap, then that cap will be altered.

 ### What is the minimum Transaction Fee (TF)?
 Currently, the minimum transaction fee is currently 0.002 ALPH.
 This is enforced at the node level to avoid DoS attacks on the network.
 Later on, the minimum will be reduced.
 The lowest minimum transaction fee possible is at 0.00000000000001 ALPH.
 The actual fee will depend on the number of inputs (utxo) and on the number of signers.

+## Exchanges

+### Why deposits take long on exchange?
+For better security, PoW chains usually take longer to deposit.
+It's around 1 hour for Bitcoin.
+Alephium needs 2-3 hours as it's much younder than Bitcoin.

+### When Binance?
+When binance lists ALPH.

 ## Miscellaneous

 ### How many Transactions Per Second (TPS)
 Currently up to 400 TPS with 16 shards.
 Alephium can scale up to 10k TPS by increasing the number of shards as necessary.

 ### Why is the project named Alephium?

 For those of you less familiar with set theory and mathematics the origin of the name “Alephium” might not be so evident.
 It is made from the name “Aleph” which is defined on Wikipedia: “Aleph numbers are a sequence of numbers used to represent the cardinality of infinite sets that can be well-ordered.
 They were introduced by the mathematician Georg Cantor and are named after the symbol he used to denote them, the Hebrew letter aleph ( ℵ )”

 In fact, the logotype for Alephium is a stylisation of the letter Aleph.

 In an homage to the technical promises of Ethereum, we followed the same naming pattern and the name Alephium was coined.